15 Jan Then & Now – Loss of Identity & the Value of Individuality

 - Consenting larger sites will always favour larger developers due to their financial strength and buying power.

-- Even on consortium sites where multiple developers are present, these will typically be from the small selection of national house builders.
+- Even on consortium sites where multiple developers are present, these will be from the small selection of national housebuilders.

 - This small selection of national housebuilders will typically deliver similar homes, thereby further limiting creativity and choice.

-- Smaller sites are not favoured for planning consents by Planning Authorities, thereby making it harder for SME housebuilders to deliver homes.
+- Planning Authorities do not favour smaller sites.
+Thereby making it harder for SME housebuilders to deliver homes.

-- Larger sites take longer to deliver than ever predicted due to the amount of background work required in assembling landowners, delivering planning permissions that are implementable and the infrastructure associated with them.
+- Larger sites take longer to deliver than ever predicted.
+This is due to the amount of background work required.
+This is in assembling landowners, delivering planning permissions that are implementable and the infrastructure associated with them.

 All of the above means that we have a situation where SME housebuilders are delivering around 1 in 8 new homes built, this compares to 4 in 10, thirty years ago.